 Environmental scientist Wilma Subra speaking during the ground breaking ceremony for St. Joseph’s new water system on March 6.

-Wilma Subra, an environmental scientist and technical advisor for the Louisiana Environmental Action Network (LEAN), is part of a grassroots effort that helped bring St. Joseph’s water crisis to the governor's attention.
+Wilma Subra, an environmental scientist and technical director for the Louisiana Environmental Action Network (LEAN), is part of a grassroots effort that helped bring St. Joseph’s water crisis to the governor's attention.
 Former General Russel Honoré, founder of the GreenArmy, was instrumental in that effort as well.
 During the groundbreaking ceremony, Subra warned residents to remain vigilant about keeping their infants from coming into contact with the municipal water, pointing out that children who ingest lead can end up with lasting health issues.

 The Louisiana Department of Health recommended that no one drink the town’s water or use it for food preparation, brushing teeth, or making ice.
 Subra’s warning goes a step further.
 She advises against using the water for anything that goes into children’s mouths or for bathing infants until the new system is in place, pointing out that infants tend to put their fingers in their mouths.